-HOPE & REENTRY CENTERS IN BUILDING BRIGHTER FUTURE
+HOPE & REENTRY SUCCESS CENTERS IN BUILDING BRIGHTER FUTURE

 The County is fostering a sense of opportunity for justice-involved individuals in its partnership with Project Kinship.
-The Verdugo Community Resource Center will serve as a beacon of hope by offering tailored support and guidance in navigating the challenging journey of reintegration into society.
-This sentiment of hope and opportunity is a constant theme when community-based partners and County employees involved with the OC CARES initiative speak about reentry opportunities and the Verdugo Community Reentry Center.
-Jennifer Nicolalde, representing the Public Defender's Office, had the following to say when describing Verdugo, "One word that I use was opportunity.
-So many people who find themselves incarcerated or justice involved feel that once they're released, they don't have the same opportunities and my hope is that this Center can really let them know that they do".

-The Verdugo Community Resource Center is just the beginning as the OC CARES Vision has additional reentry projects on the way that will expand this ecosystem of fostering hope and opportunity such as:
+The South County Regional Reentry Success Centers serve as a beacon of hope by offering tailored support and guidance in navigating the challenging journey of reintegration into society.
+This sentiment of hope and opportunity is a constant theme when community-based partners and County employees involved with the OC CARES initiative speak about reentry opportunities and the South County Regional Reentry Success Center.
+Jennifer Nicolalde, representing the Public Defender's Office, had the following to say when describing the South County Regional Reentry Success Center, "One word that I use is opportunity.
+So many people who find themselves incarcerated or justice involved feel that once they're released, they don't have the same opportunities and my hope is that this Center can really let them know that they do."
+The South County Regional Reentry Success Center is just the beginning as the OC CARES Vision has additional reentry projects on the way that will expand this ecosystem of fostering hope and opportunity such as:

-Coordinated Reentry Center - Centrally located in Orange, Probation's Youth Guidance Center is being transformed into the County's first Coordinated Reentry Center.
-This facility is being completed in phases with phase one providing a dedicated 24-7 facility where anyone released will have a place to go.

-Mobile Reentry Services - Dedicated multi-resource vehicles and vans that will go in the communities to meet with probationers and justice impacted individuals to offer services, support and information to them, their families and their support systems.

-Regional Reentry Centers - An additional regional reentry center is currently planned for the first floor of the Manchester Office Building located in Orange.
-The regional reentry center will also provide linkage services to justice-involved adults who are seeking support services.
-These facilities will be managed by contracted providers experienced with the reentry population and partner with County services.

-Workforce Reentry Center - New facility dedicated to providing workforce reentry training and assistance to help justice involved individuals become self-sufficient.
+- Coordinated Reentry Center Centrally located in Orange, Probation's Youth Guidance Center is being transformed into the County's first Coordinated Reentry Center.
+This facility is being completed in phases with phase one providing a dedicated 24-7 facility where anyone released will have a place to go. - Mobile Reentry Services Dedicated multi-resource vehicles and vans that will go in the communities to meet with probationers and justice impacted individuals to offer services, support and information to them, their families and their support systems. - Regional Reentry Success Centers An additional regional reentry success center is currently planned for the first floor of the Manchester Office Building located in Orange.
+The regional reentry success center will also provide linkage services to justice-involved adults who are seeking support services.
+These facilities will be managed by contracted providers experienced with the reentry population and partner with County services. - Workforce Reentry Center New facility dedicated to providing workforce reentry training and assistance to help justice-involved individuals become self-sufficient.
 Plans include on-the-job training, retail-based operations, training labs, and on-site supportive housing for program participants.